 The NASS GES data are obtained either directly from an item on the PAR or by interpreting the information provided in the PAR through reviewing the crash diagram, the Officer's written summary of the crash, or combinations of data elements on the PAR.
 Because of this interpretation, and because the police officer may not have entered some item of information or provided complete information, data can be missing.
 Different statistical procedures have been used on NASS GES data to complete values for unknown data: univariate imputation and hot-deck imputation from 1988 to 2009, and sequential regression imputation as instituted in 2010.
-A thorough discussion of the 2009 and earlier imputation procedures can be found in Imputation in the NASS General Estimates System, DOT HS 807 985 available at:
+A thorough discussion of the 2009 and earlier imputation procedures can be found in Imputation in the NASS General Estimates System, Report No. DOT HS 807 985.
+Available at:

-http://www-nrd.nhtsa.dot.gov/Pubs/807985.pdf
+https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/807796